kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

-# Lab : Create and ingest data with a Microsoft Fabric Lakehouse
+# Lab : Create and Ingest Data with a Microsoft Fabric Lakehouse

 ## Overview